Boundary Review Overview

 • Currently, Centennial School District has imbalanced enrollment throughout elem. schools and the middle school in the district, leading to the initiation of this boundary review process.

-• There is a need to balance K-5 enrollment within physical capacity of the school buildings district-wide.
+• There is a need to balance K-5 enrollment within the physical capacity of the school buildings district-wide.

 • Also, there is development on the south end of the district that will impact enrollment.